Unconquered (1947 film): Box office

-Unconquered earned domestic rentals of $5.25 million, making it one of the highest-grossing films of 1947.
-However, due to the film's bloated budget, the film lost more than $1 million.
+Unconquered earned $4.63 million in domestic box office receipts, making it one of the highest-grossing films of 1947.
+However, due to the film's bloated budget, the film lost almost $1.8 million.

 The film was released on DVD by Universal Pictures Home Entertainment in 2007.

 Critical reception

 Critics generally panned the screenplay for its clichéd dialogue and situations, but admitted to liking the film anyway.
-Time called the film "a huge, high-colored chunk of hokum; but the most old-fashioned thing about it is its exuberance, a quality which 66-year-old Director DeMille preserves almost single-handed from the old days when even the people who laughed at movies couldn't help liking them".
+Critic James Agee writing in Time called the film "a huge, high-colored chunk of hokum; but the most old-fashioned thing about it is its exuberance, a quality which 66-year-old Director DeMille preserves almost single-handed from the old days when even the people who laughed at movies couldn't help liking them".
 Bosley Crowther, writing for The New York Times, agreed that "Unconquered is a picture worth seeing, if for nothing else but laughs".
 But he added that while the film uses "the oldest dime-store clichés"—including "Indian fights, tavern brawling and a canoe going over a waterfall"—it exerts a "magnetic pull" under DeMille's direction.
 Crowther also noted that the film contains all of the usual DeMille touches, including "Paulette Goddard as the red-headed, flashing-eyed slave, exhibited in numerous situations, from a bathtub to an Indian torture stake".

 Mountain Xpress called the film "preposterous in the way that only a Cecil B. DeMille movie can be".
 Yet its reviewer gave the film 4 ½ out of 5 stars, calling it "massively entertaining".
 He elaborated: